coreos/torus/contrib/kubernetes/README.md

 ## 2) Set up your kubectl

-Vagrant, use the kube-config.
-AWS has its way.
+[On Vagrant, use the kube-config](https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html).
 Me, I use my [10m-k8s](https://github.com/barakmich/10m-k8s) scripts.

 ## 3) Launch all things agro on the cluster